carlosissac/mod09hwreadmegen/README_GENFIX.md

 *Step 1.* Clone repo into your localhost.

 *Step 2.* Open Terminal and run "npm i --save" in order to install dependencies.

+*Step 3.* Write "node index.js"

+*Step 4.* Set "select_mode" to either true or false dependieng on the mode you want to run.
 ## Tests
 Listed below are the testing procedures implemented for this effort.
 * *Test 1.* _readmeProto.test.js and writerProto.test.js Unit Tests._